 Our top travel tips for Malaysia

 1. Take the weather into consideration

-Malaysia’s wet season is from October to February, so consider booking your trip away from these more unseasonal months.
+Malaysia’s wet season is from October to February, so consider booking your trip outside of these less opportune months.
 As mentioned, severe weather and landslides are typical in Malaysia.
 What’s more, Malaysia usually experiences smoke haze from June to October – although it can occur at any time.

 2. Read up on the local laws and customs